thounda/machine-learning-intro/README.md

 ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+updated Starter project code for students taking Udacity ud120

 ### Setup
 - Create a virtual environment for Python 3.9 or higher.